a KARLSBADER IN vienna

-Ludwig Reiter currently operates around 20 of it’s own stores in Austria, Germany, Switzerland and Great Britain.
+Ludwig Reiter currently operates 13 own stores in Austria, Germany and Switzerland.
 Approximately 200 world class, specialised shops and boutiques in Austria, Germany, Switzerland, Italy, Netherlands, Spain, Great Britain, Japan and the USA are selling various Ludwig Reiter products.

 Ludwig Reiter is known locally as well as internationally for it’s welted shoes and for the high quality sports and ladies shoes as well as leather accessories.
 Around 60 employees produce about 30 000 pairs of shoes annually.

 Ludwig Reiter has become an international fashion-pioneer with styles like the Trainer, the Bowling and the Maronibrater.
 Collaborations with designers such as Helmut Lang and Werner Baldessarini, as well as the Viennese Burgtheater and movies such as Quentin Tarantino's 'Inglorious Basterds' and other renowned productions were established, whose theatre and opera productions are often fitted with Ludwig Reiter shoes.